SoftwareAG/sagdevops-cc-server/README.md

 ant licenses
 ```

+You can run this command again any time to add upload new license keys.

 ### Add product and fix images

 You can skip this step if you're planning to use only master and mirror repositories.